Healthy Black Velvet French Macarons (To Celebrate My 25th Birthday!)

 Feeling both nervous and excited, I tried my hand at adapting my French Macarons recipe.
 I tweaked the recipe a bit to add in cocoa powder, activated charcoal powder, and a little extra vanilla extract.

 Maybe I’ve gotten rid of my failed macaron hex??
 PRAISE THE LAWD.
-To celebrate yet another feat in the macaron-baking sector of my life, as well as my 25th birthday — damn, I’ve been on earth for a quarter century? *reminisces past birthdays and ponders the ones to come* — I thought I’d host a little giveaway for y’all 🙂
+I’m excited to celebrate yet another feat in the macaron-baking sector of my life, as well as my 25th birthday 🙂

 Healthy Black Velvet French Macarons